-3. Don’t wait until you “feel like it.”
+3. Don’t wait until you “feel like it”

-Don’t wait until the mood strikes before you work on things.
+Another tip on self discipline is not to wait until the mood strikes before you work on things.
 If you wait until you feel like doing something, you may never get around to doing it.

 The Pomodoro method helps because it helps you overcome the concern that a task will take too long or be too hard.
 When you work with the Pomodoro method, you’re only committing to completing 25 minutes of work at a time.

 By having regular breaks, you equip yourself for productivity.

 “Don’t wait to be compelled to do great work.”

 – Richie Norton